Outdoor Learning Environment at La Jolla United Methodist Church

 The front half was the hill with the slide.
-At the top, we installed a platform with a bubble panel and shade roof.
-The back had a rock bench complete with built in planters.
+At the top, we installed a platform with a bubble panel and a shade roof.
+The back had a rock bench complete with built-in planters.
 This area acts as the social interaction area.
-We built a retaining wall to hold the dirt for the hill and covered the wall with a high density stucco mix.
+We built a retaining wall to hold the dirt for the hill and covered the wall with a high-density stucco mix.
 The bench is flanked by two large boulders to create an enclosed feeling for the children to interact in a secure environment.
 The top and sides of the bench and wall are deep planters for flowers and creeping vines, and the children are responsible for maintaining the plants.

 Sand Play Area

-Sand play and sand boxes are two completely different things.
-A sand box seats 3 to 4 children, has 6 inches of sand with a bottom, and is intended for the children to use cups and some sand toys.
-A sand play area is 200 square feet and built at the same grade as the surrounding area.
+Sand play and sandboxes are two completely different things.
+A sandbox seats 3 to 4 children, has 6 inches of sand with a bottom and is intended for the children to use cups and some sand toys.
+A sand play area is 200 square feet and built in the same grade as the surrounding area.
 It is 2 feet deep (or deeper) and has a water access point for the children to use when they want.

 This changes sand play from a static event into a construction site.
 Throw in some loose parts such as plastic gutters, tubing, recycled plastic blocks, and such, and you can build a city, a lake with a river, or anything else you can imagine.